 Most of the field work will take place at NCCC in Carlsbad, California, located in North County San Diego.
 The Intern will participate in local missions programs, including KidsGames, EdgeGames, MaxCamps and International Sports Leadership Training (ISLT).
 In addition, there will be preparation for joining a team that will be sent on a two week mission serving trip to one of Mission's partners.
 The Intern will also have the opportunity to interact with local ministries, such as homeless, surfing, FCA, YoungLife, hospital chaplaincy, military and urban, as well as exposure to visiting foreign missionaries.
 The program will include mentoring in the philosophy and operations of NCCC and the Missions program.

 An Intern who has successfully completed the three month program would be eligible for a longer term serving mission at NCCC or one of the Mission's partners at home or abroad.
 The longer term experience could include ISLT training of one or three months and/or an extended serving ministry with a Mission's partner in the field.

 Wheaton undergraduates (who have completed two years of academic credit in residence) and graduate students may apply for the Scholarship.
 An appropriate application form will be provided.
+Completed applications must be turned in to Sarah Crose in the Center for Vocation and Career or emailed to Sarah.Crose@wheaton.edu.
 Applications may be submitted any time during the year, but the selection committee will consider those applicants who have filed by March 1.
 Wheaton will post the Scholarship throughout the school year and will publicize the filing deadline beginning January 15.